 1- The rule is: Anything you didn’t wear for a year and a half you’re not going to wear it ever, so donate it.

 2- Keep your closet minimal.

 3- Shop as few times as you can per year to avoid compulsive buys.

 4- Buy second-hand clothes.

 5- Bring a reusable bag for your purchases.

 6- Use the worn-out clothes as rags.

 7- Learn few sewing tricks.
-Repair your clothes or make something useful out of it instead of throwing it.
+Repair your clothes or make something useful out of them instead of throwing them.

 4. Housekeeping and Maintenance